-Stage One of the Buildings Master Plan commenced in 2017 with the construction of the Whyte Senior Learning Centre, which accommodates the Year 10-12 Senior Program.
+The Whyte Senior Learning Centre was constructed to accommodate the Year 10-12 Senior Program after the College was restructured in 2019.
 Our Year 10 students now have the opportunity to complete a three-year VCE or three-year VCAL Program, with far more options to accelerate learning in their area of interest.

-The Year 7 and 8 Integrated Learning Program has a focus on STEAM (Science, Technology, Engineering, Arts and Maths) which is designed to encourage independent and engaged learning through problem solving and enquiry-based learning.
+The Year 7 and 8 Integrated Learning Program focusses on STEAM (Science, Technology, Engineering, Arts and Maths) which is designed to encourage independent and engaged learning through problem solving and enquiry-based learning.
 These skills are further developed by our Aspire9 Program, launched in 2018, which delivers a diverse range of learning experiences that build on the self-efficacy of our Year 9 students.

 These developments are designed to ensure that Padua College provides a comprehensive and inclusive curriculum, characterised by excellent teaching that encourages every student to:

-The construction of the long-awaited Performing Arts Centre (PAC) at the Mornington Campus will commence in early 2021 with occupation anticipated at the beginning of the 2022 school year.
+Construction of the long-awaited Performing Arts Centre (PAC) at the Mornington Campus commenced early 2021 with occupation anticipated at the beginning of the 2022 school year.

 The Performing Arts Centre (PAC) will be a contemporary multi-purpose space that will not only benefit our dynamic Performing Arts Department but also the wider local community.
 The PAC is designed by architects Baldasso Cortese, who also designed the Whyte Senior Learning Centre.